 No matter the branding and advertising, it’s important to know snack bars are not created equally.
 Baking at home and making homemade bars is a way to use healthy, real ingredients.
 In this way, you won’t worry about them being filled with added sugar, questionable nutritional value, and being processed.

 Using this vegan bars recipe has also been a way to involve my kids in the kitchen.
 Together, we make desserts without palm oil from scratch.
 We make pancakes and waffles from scratch for breakfast without palm oil.
 You can enjoy these vegan bars for breakfast or pack them in your child’s lunch.
+Learn how to make homemade granola with this granola recipe.

 Choosing Palm Oil Free